edmugu/arduino_portable_adjustable_power_supply/README.md

-## (3B) How to use
+## How to use

 The easiest way to monitor voltage is use the Arduion Firmata library.
-This can easily be uploaded by the arduion IDE by opening the example firmata project and uploading to the Arduino.
+This can easily be uploaded by the arduion IDE by opening the example firmata project and uploading it to the Arduino.
 After that you can run the /python/read_voltage.py script provided in this repo.
-Note the example snip-it shown below.
+Note the snip-it shown below of the tool running.

 ![read_voltage.py.png](https://raw.githubusercontent.com/edmugu/arduino_adjustable_power_supply/master/documentation/snippets/read_voltage.py.png "read_voltage.py.png")